Human Anatomy

 Skills and Careers Information

-• What can I do after I graduate with an MSc in Human Anatomy?
+What can I do after I graduate with an MSc in Human Anatomy?

 The MSc in Human Anatomy will enhance the application profile of graduates furthering their career paths.
 Graduates will be equipped with skills that enable them to excel in careers in anatomical sciences including teaching and technical positions.
-Applications by medical graduates seeking positions on clinical schemes will be enhanced by the advanced skills and knowledge gained on this course.
+Applications by medical graduates seeking positions on clinical schemes will be enhanced by the advanced skills and knowledge gained in this course.

-• Occupations associated with an MSc in Human Anatomy.
+Occupations associated with an MSc in Human Anatomy.

-Occupations of graduates with an MSc in Human Anatomy will pursue a career within academic /allied health settings as a medical demonstrator, instructor, teaching fellow, prosector, technician.
-Also lab-based careers in the medical device industry as well as medical illustrator are also potential occupations.
+Occupations of graduates with an MSc in Human Anatomy will pursue a career within academic/allied health settings as a medical demonstrator, instructor, teaching fellow, prosector, technician.
+Also, lab-based careers in the medical device industry, as well as medical illustrator, are also potential occupations.
 This MSc is also suitable for those in medical or surgical fields to further their career as well as providing opportunities for those having completed a relevant undergraduate degree.